-Since February 2019, the Bernese Oberland region in Switzerland has one more attraction to offer.
+At the edge of the panoramic trail in the Bernese Oberland region in Switzerland, stands Mirage Gstaad, a futuristic building façade that resembles a mirage.
 For the construction of the “Mirage Gstaad,” different shapes of mirrored composite panels were mounted with ALUCOBOND® by tesa®.

 The futuristic building façade, which resembles a mirage at the edge of a panoramic trail, comes from the American artist Doug Aitken and is presented in the context of the art project “Elevation 1049: Frequencies.”
 The mirrored house can be visited until January 2021.

 The solution for the mounting of up to five square meters of façade elements – in which the imposing mountain landscape is reflected – is based on a strategic partnership with 3A Composites.
 “The company is very well established in the construction industry.
 Every architect is familiar with the various ALUCOBOND® panels, which provide the finishing touch on the world’s building envelopes,” states Thomas Heck, tesa Marketing Director Building Industry.

 The core of the jointly developed ALUCOBOND® by tesa® panels are securely adhesive-bonded architectural plates on a substructure – combined with prefabrication in the workshop, not on the site itself.
 “In the construction industry, it is important that processes become continuously more efficient,” Sabine Amrein-Herche, Chief Business Officer Architecture Europe at 3A Composites.
 She and her colleague Dr. Amin Emami are among the first faces of the tesa #borntobuild campaign.
 Also included is Thomas Grühn, partner of the architectural firm that designed the tesa headquarters.